lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-performance-management-is-broke.md

 >
 > Our point here is somewhat more limited: Any action that rewards team members differentially is likely to foster competition.
 Managers need to take steps to decrease or counteract this effect.

-### The Leader's Handbook
+At a conference, someone once asked Deming:

 > “If we eliminate performance appraisals, as you suggest, what do we do instead?”

+Deming’s reply:

-Dr. Deming’s reply: “Whatever Peter Scholtes says."
+> “Whatever Peter Scholtes says."

-Deming brings us to this wonderful book by Peter Scholtes.
+Deming brings us to this wonderful book by Peter Scholtes, titled **The Leader's Handbook**.
 The book has a chapter on the very topic in question.

 Like Peopleware, The Leader's Handbook also warns us of the perils of traditional appraisal systems.
 And like Peopleware, it does not give away any answers.
 It does make a few suggestions...